keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 3) "Add `DistilBertBackbone` Presets"

-### Open an issue/Claim an open issue
+### Open an issue/Find an open issue
 Before getting started with the code, it's important to check if there are any [open issues](https://github.com/keras-team/keras-nlp/issues?q=is%3Aissue+is%3Aopen+label%3Amodel-contribution) related to the model you wish to contribute.
-If there aren't any open issues, you can create one by clicking the "New Issue" button on our repository page.
 If there is an open issue, you can claim it by commenting on the issue and letting us know that you're interested in working on it.
 This helps us keep track of who is working on what and avoid duplicated effort.

-In case you open a new issue, please follow this template:
+If there aren't any open issues, you can create one by clicking the "New Issue" button on our repository page.
+Please follow this template:

 -----
 I would like to contribute the DistilBERT model.
 The DistilBERT model is a more